ashwinhprasad/Matplotlib-cheatsheet/README.md

 # Matplotlib

-Matplotlib is a visualization library that can be used to <b>Visualize :smile:</b>
+Matplotlib is a visualization library that can be used for Data Analysis

 <img src="https://i.morioh.com/5c2bb47668.png" />